-We often “throw around” vague words like “successful, effective, and great” but what do these words really mean?
-When it comes to organizations what is “great”?
-Some have defined “great” as stock price over a period of years compared to other similar companies (e.g., Collins, 2001).
-While financial performance is an essential outcome to be great, by itself is not a complete definition of truly sustainable excellence or great.
+We often “throw around” vague words like “successful, effective, and great,” but what do these words really mean?
+When it comes to organizations, what is “great”?
+Some have defined “great” as stock price over the years compared to other similar companies (e.g., Collins, 2001).
+While financial performance is an essential outcome to be great, it is not a complete definition of truly sustainable excellence or great.

 How well is your organization doing at creating value for your stakeholders?
 How do you know?
-If value for multiple stakeholders is the definition of great we need measures of value for each key stakeholder group in order to know how well we are doing today, how fast and how much we are improving, and how we compare to other similar organizations and world-class performance.
+Suppose the value for multiple stakeholders is the definition of great.
+In that case, we need measures of value for each key stakeholder group to understand how well we are doing today, how fast, how much we are improving, and how we compare to other similar organizations and world-class performance.
 The comprehensive scorecard includes both the outcome measures of stakeholder value and the process measures that predict stakeholder value.
-A comprehensive scorecard helps us understand the organization system of inter-related processes and projects.
+A comprehensive scorecard helps us understand the organizational system of interrelated processes and projects.

 Collins, J. (2001).
 Good to great: Why some companies make the leap…and others don’t.
 New York: HarperCollins.

 The video is an excerpt from a 2017 podcast with Dr. Chad McAllister at The Everyday Innovator.
 For more podcasts on innovation and product development, check out the podcast on his website and iTunes.